Speed 2: Cruise Control

-De Bont had the idea for the film after he had a recurring nightmare about a cruise ship crashing into an island.
+De Bont had the idea for the film after having a recurring nightmare about a cruise ship crashing into an island.
 Speed star Keanu Reeves was initially supposed to reprise his role as Jack Traven for the sequel, but decided not to commit and was replaced by Patric before filming.
 The writers had to rework the script to accommodate the addition of a new character.
 Production took place aboard Seabourn Legend, the ship on which the film is set.
 The final scene, in which the ship crashes into the island of Saint Martin, cost almost a quarter of the budget, and set records as the largest and most expensive stunt ever filmed.
 Many interior scenes aboard the ship were shot on soundstages in the Greater Los Angeles Area.
 The soundtrack featured mostly reggae music.
 Mark Mancina returned to compose the film score, released as an album 13 years after the film's release.

-The film was released by 20th Century Fox on June 13, 1997, to negative reviews.
-The acting, story, and characters attracted the most criticism, as well as the absence of Reeves and its setting on a slow-moving cruise ship, citing it as less thrilling than that of Speed on a fast-moving bus.
-Eminent critic Roger Ebert defended the film, calling it a "truly rousing ocean liner adventure story".
-The film was also a box-office bomb, earning $164 million worldwide against a production budget as high as $160 million.
+Released by 20th Century Fox on June 13, 1997, the film received largely negative reviews from critics, who criticized the story, characters, absence of Reeves, and its setting on a slow-moving cruise ship.
+Critic Roger Ebert defended the film, calling it a "truly rousing ocean liner adventure story".
+The film was also a box-office bomb, earning $164.5 million worldwide against a production budget as high as $160 million.
 It was nominated for eight Golden Raspberry Awards, winning the Worst Remake or Sequel category.